Gabo Camnitzer: Life and work

 Using installation, sculpture, drawing and pedagogical interventions, Camnitzer's work focuses on questions surrounding childhood, subject formation, and socialization.
 Camnitzer has said that his interest in early childhood is in parted inspired by his experience with middle ear effusion as a small child, which led to significant hearing loss and language-learning difficulties in his early life.

 Having worked as an elementary school teacher, Camnitzer often draws on collaborative and anti-hierarchical forms of education to engage groups in explorations of experimental knowledge forms.
 In 2016 Camnitzer initiated the artistic research project titled, Meaning Machine, at the Royal Institute of Art in Stockholm, focusing on the performativity of children.
 The project was supervised by the educational researcher Liselott Mariette Olsson.

 Other projects of Camnitzer have explored the assimilationist educational practices of charter schools in New York City (The Student Body); the problematic origins of developmental psychology (in collaboration with the architect, Lluís Alexandre Casanovas Blanco); and the connection between aesthetic abstraction and epistemological abstraction (Evil Shapes).

-Camnitzer attended the Whitney Museum's Independent Study Program and Valand Academy, Gothenburg University, Sweden, where he studied with Esther Shalev-Gerz.
+Camnitzer attended the Whitney Museum's Independent Study Program and Valand Academy, University of Gothenburg, Sweden, where he studied with Esther Shalev-Gerz.
 After graduating from Valand Academy, Camnitzer worked as an assistant to the Brazilian artist, Cildo Meireles.

 Camnitzer is Assistant Professor of Social Practice and Director of Foundations at University of Massachusetts Dartmouth.
-He has previously held teaching positions at Columbia University, Valand Academy, Gothenburg University, and Gerlesborg School of Fine Art.
+He has previously held teaching positions at Columbia University, Valand Academy, University of Gothenburg, and Gerlesborg School of Fine Art.

 Camnitzer sits on the editorial board of Sweden's oldest art journal, Paletten.

 Camnitzer is the son of Uruguayan conceptual artist Luis Camnitzer, and political scientist, Selby Hickey.